bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-All exceptions in the application then derive from an abstract `ApplicationException`, which requires you
+All exceptions in the application then derive from an abstract `ApplicationErrorException`, which requires you
 to define the Error Code for your type of Exception.

 ```csharp